Transformational Shifts, Insights, Tools, Disciplines: New Age of Work

 I believe COVID-19 has catapulted us into a New Age of Work.
-More particularly, I believe remote work, what my colleagues and I at Ninety.io prefer to call Work From Anywhere (WFA), is going to become far more ubiquitous than expected.
-I also believe this transformation is going to dramatically change not just where we work but how we work, when we work and the types of shared insights, tools, and disciplines (ITD’s) we need to build genuinely productive, humane and resilient companies.
+More particularly, I believe remote work, which my colleagues and I at Ninety.io prefer to call Work From Anywhere (WFA), will become far more ubiquitous than expected.
+I also believe this transformation is going to dramatically change not just where we work but how we work, and when we work.
+The types of shared insights, tools, and disciplines (ITDs) we need to build genuinely productive, humane and resilient companies.

 In the long run, I think all of these changes will improve the well-being of humankind.
 I also believe that the transition will take years and come with a host of challenges.